-The device is also designed such that $L_{\text{CPT}}$ has a wide tunability range via two parameters (see Sec. \ref{cCPT}): the voltage $V_g$ gating the CPT island and the external magnetic flux $\Phi_{\text{ext}}$ threading the closed loop formed by the CPT, shorted center conductor, and ground plane (Fig. \ref{ccpt_scheme}).
-It is worthwhile mentioning that the sources of the internal losses relevant to the scope of this paper originate from the interactions of the cavity with its local environment \cite{de-graaf-suppression-2018,wang2009improving,barends2010minimal}.
-In practice, there also exist sources of dephasing via microscopic two level system (TLS) degrees of freedom located in the vicinity of the CPT, for example within the underlying substrate and Josephson tunnel junction oxide layers.
-These defects couple via their electric and magnetic dipole moments to the cCPT system charge and flux coordinates \citep{paladino-mathbsf1mathbsfitf-2014, grabovskij2012strain, astafiev2006temperature}.
-Such interactions are manifested as cavity resonance frequency fluctuations in the experiments \citep{brock-ccpt-2020}; it is crucial to properly take these fluctuations into account when evaluating the device performance since they can be erroneously equated with additional damping \cite{brock-frequency-2020}.
+It is worthwhile mentioning that the sources of the internal losses relevant to the scope of this paper originate from the interactions of the cavity with its local environment.\cite{de-graaf-suppression-2018,wang2009improving,barends2010minimal} In practice, there also exist sources of dephasing via microscopic two level system (TLS) degrees of freedom located in the vicinity of the CPT, for example within the underlying substrate and Josephson tunnel junction oxide layers.
+These defects couple via their electric and magnetic dipole moments to the cCPT system charge and flux coordinates.\citep{paladino-mathbsf1mathbsfitf-2014, grabovskij2012strain, astafiev2006temperature} Such interactions are manifested as cavity resonance frequency fluctuations in the experiments;\citep{brock-ccpt-2020} it is crucial to take these fluctuations into account when characterizing the experimental device performance since they can be erroneously equated with additional damping.\cite{brock-frequency-2020}